 Financial instruments that potentially subject the Company to concentrations of risk consist principally of cash, cash equivalents, marketable investments and accounts receivable.
-The Company's cash and cash equivalents are primarily invested in deposits and money market accounts with two major banks in the United States.
+The Company's cash and cash equivalents are primarily invested in deposits and money market accounts with three major financial institutions in the United States.
 In addition, the Company has operating cash balances in banks in each of the international locations in which it operates.
 Deposits in these banks may exceed the amount of insurance provided on such deposits, if any.
 Management believes that these financial institutions are financially sound and, accordingly, believes that minimal credit risk exists.
 The Company has not experienced any losses on its deposits of cash and cash equivalents.
-Accounts receivable are typically unsecured and are derived from revenue earned from worldwide customers.
-The Company performs credit evaluations of its customers and maintains reserves for potential credit losses.
-Concentrations of accounts receivable balances are presented in Note 3 and segment, geographic and major customer information is presented in Note 10.